sensei-hacker/inavwiki/GPS-Failsafe-and-Glitch-Protection.md

 ## GPS glitch protection

+Prior to INAV 5.0, INAV implemented "GPS glitch protection"; this was based on the performance characteristics of c.
+2016 multi-rotors and Neo6M GPS and was deemed inappropriate for modern aircraft, as it resulted in numerous "false positives" with modern GPS and aircraft performance.
+Glitch protection was removed in INAV 5.0.
+The following paragraphs describe the historical implementation:

-Sometimes GPS provides very inaccurate position information despite having the fix and the good satellite count.
+> Sometimes GPS provides very inaccurate position information despite having the fix and the good satellite count.
 This event is usually called a "GPS glitch". iNav has logic to detect and ignore inaccurate/inconsistent GPS position updates.
 Glitches are detected by comparing the new position update received from the GPS unit with a position projected out from the previous update's position and velocity.
+>

-The new GPS position is accepted as “good” if:
+> The new GPS position is accepted as “good” if:
+>

-1. the two positions are within the hard coded INAV_GPS_GLITCH_RADIUS (currently 2.5m)
+> 1. the two positions are within the hard coded INAV_GPS_GLITCH_RADIUS (currently 2.5m)
-1. the new position is within a radius that is 10m/s/s (INAV_GPS_GLITCH_ACCEL) * dt * dt.
+> 1. the new position is within a radius that is 10m/s/s (INAV_GPS_GLITCH_ACCEL) * dt * dt.
 Where “dt” is the time difference between the two GPS samples.
+>

-GPS glitches are treated by the position estimator in the same way as losing GPS fix.
+> GPS glitches are treated by the position estimator in the same way as losing GPS fix.
+>

-**At the moment the code is experimental and "glitched" GPS positions are not ignored.**
+> **At the moment the code is experimental and "glitched" GPS positions are not ignored.**

 ## Action taken on invalid position event